Ergodic literature

-Ergodic literature is a term coined by Espen J. Aarseth in his book Cybertext—Perspectives on Ergodic Literature to describe literature in which nontrivial effort is required for the reader to traverse the text.
-The term is derived from the Greek words ergon, meaning "work", and hodos, meaning "path".
-It is associated with the concept of cybertext and describes a cybertextual process that includes a semiotic sequence that the concepts of "reading" do not account for.
+Ergodic literature is a mode of textual organization in which nontrivial effort is required for the reader to traverse the text, beyond ordinary eye movement or turning pages.
+Espen J. Aarseth appropriated the term from physics, deriving it from the Greek ergon (“work”) and hodos (“path”).
+He introduced the term within his broader concept of cybertext, which he presents not as a literary genre but as a perspective on textual machines that compute or permute outputs.
+In Aarseth’s framing, the cybertextual process includes a semiotic sequence produced through the user’s material actions, which conventional notions of “reading” do not fully capture.
+Although frequently compared to “nonlinearity” in physics, Aarseth treats such nonlinearity in hypertext as a topological, graph-theoretic property of nodes and links rather than a concept imported from physics.

 Concept

 Aarseth's book contains the most commonly cited definition of ergodic literature:

 In ergodic literature, nontrivial effort is required to allow the reader to traverse the text.
 If ergodic literature is to make sense as a concept, there must also be nonergodic literature, where the effort to traverse the text is trivial, with no extranoematic responsibilities placed on the reader except (for example) eye movement and the periodic or arbitrary turning of pages.

-In addition to the above definition, Aarseth explained ergodic literature as two-fold: a normal text and a machine capable of producing several manifestations of a text.
+He further defines an ‘ergodic text’ as one where at least one user function beyond interpretation is required.
+Aarseth models text as a machine composed of a triad: verbal signs, a material medium, and a human operator.
 One of the major innovations of the concept of ergodic literature is that it is not medium-specific so long as the medium has the ability to produce an iteration of the text.
 New media researchers have tended to focus on the medium of the text, stressing that it is for instance paper-based or electronic.
 Aarseth broke with this basic assumption that the medium was the most important distinction, and argued that the mechanics of texts need not be medium-specific.

 Ergodic literature is not defined by medium, but by the way in which the text functions.
 Thus, both paper-based and electronic texts can be ergodic: "The ergodic work of art is one that in a material sense includes the rules for its own use, a work that has certain requirements built in that automatically distinguishes between successful and unsuccessful users."